DavidWells/serverless-workshop/lessons/core-concepts/4-using-env-vars/README.md

 ## Lesson Steps

 1. In `serverless.yml`, add an environment key & value to the `provider` section.
-This will allow all functions in the secret to access the value. http://bit.ly/2yVp4CR
+This will allow all functions in the service to access the value. http://bit.ly/2yVp4CR

 2. In `serverless.yml`, add an environment variable to the `bar` function.
-Adding `environment` to the function level scope them to a single function. http://bit.ly/2yVp4CR
+Adding `environment` to the function level will scope the value to a single function. http://bit.ly/2yVp4CR

 3. In `handler.js`, access the newly created environment variables